gdsmith1/Replicant/README.md

 Replicant is a collection of modular Docker containers that allows you to collect voice samples from a desired user, and use them to generate fine-tuned Text-to-Speech and Language Models from them, completely autonomously.

 ## Getting Started
 To use Replicant, you will need to have the all of the required tools and set up your environment file in the Requirements section.
+You can also find several ways to customize your Replicant setup in the environment file.

 To run the default configuration, simply run `make` in the root of the project.
 You can also use `make status` to see the status of the containers, `make stop` to stop the containers, or `make clean` to stop everything and take down the infrastructure.